ZJTAN97/job_poc-form-component/README.md

 <br>

-This Proof of Concept consists of two main pages which demostrates how the form can be used
+This Proof of Concept consists of two main pages which demonstrates how the form can be used

 - Create Employee Page
 - Career History Page